 - Cognitive behavioral therapy, which helps you cope with the pain.

-Find a Competent Spine Surgeon Near Me.
+Find a Los Angeles Spine Surgeon Near Me.

 Living with pain that does not go away can be devastating.
 In addition to constant discomfort, pain can significantly impact your quality of life.
 Fitting with spinal cord stimulators is a treatment option for many people with pain who have not responded to surgery and other common treatments.
 Spinal cord stimulation involves the placement of a device whose electrical impulses block pain.